 It's a best practice for clients to identify themselves by name and version before querying data from the graph, and clients should also assign names to all of the operations they send to the API.
 Ideally, these operation names are defined using a shared naming scheme, so it will be the role of the graph stewardship group to set, communicate, and enforce these naming standards.

 Additionally, the stewardship group may wish to set standards for using query variables instead of literals as operation arguments.
-This measure will help minimize operation cardinality and take advantage of some of Apollo Studio's reporting optimizations in the gateway.
+This measure will help minimize operation cardinality and take advantage of some of GraphOS Studio's reporting optimizations in the gateway.
 And to guard against potentially abusive operations, the stewardship group may also put appropriate mechanisms in place to limit query depth, breadth, and overall cost.

 When it comes to driving adoption of the graph, one of the most important functions a stewardship group can serve is supporting teams as they are onboarded to the graph, both as contributors and consumers.
 Similarly, the graph stewardship group can also help support ongoing education through the establishment of an company-wide "Community of Practice" for the unified graph, and GraphQL in general.